techiaith/trawsgrifiwr-byw/README.md

 - [OpenTK.OpenAL](https://opentk.net/) - Cross-platform audio capture
 - [Kaldi Welsh Models](https://huggingface.co/techiaith/kaldi-cy) - by Gweltaz Duval-Gwennoc, Preben Vanberg, Sasha Wanasky and techiaith Bangor University

+The Trawsgrifiwr Byw also needs 'OpenAL' installed if it is to be used on a Windows machine [OpenAL 1.1 Windows Installer](https://www.openal.org/downloads/oalinst.zip)

 ### 🔗 Resources